LCRA staff has revised an earlier proposal to change the rates LCRA charges firm and interruptible customers for raw water.

 What is the new rate structure LCRA is considering for firm customers?

 LCRA staff is recommending the LCRA Board of Directors approve a new firm rate that would become effective in January 2015.
 The recommended firm water rate would cover the entire cost of water operations.
-This includes the costs of river management, new water supply and costs LCRA incurs to maintain agricultural irrigation operations even when not providing interruptible water.
-The firm rate would be set to cover all these costs because firm customers receive water every year, but interruptible customers, mostly rice farmers, can have their water cut off, as they did in 2012, 2013 and possibly 2014.
+This includes the costs of river management and costs LCRA incurs to maintain agricultural irrigation operations even when not providing interruptible water.

 In years that interruptible customers receive water, the revenue generated by those customers would be used for the benefit of firm customers.
-Possible uses of interruptible revenues collected may include building equity, firm-rate mitigation and other lawful purposes.
-If LCRA is able to provide interruptible water, LCRA's firm rates may not have to increase as much.
-See the firm water fact sheet for more information.
+Possible uses of interruptible revenues collected may include debt retirement, new supply development (not including the Lower Basin Reservoir Project and groundwater wells at the Lost Pines Power Park), and potential rate credits.
+See the firm water rate fact sheet for more information.

 What is the new rate structure LCRA is considering for interruptible customers?

 For interruptible rates, LCRA has historically used a complex, two-part rate structure for rice and turf irrigation based on the number of acres irrigated, the amount of stored and run-of-river water provided, and the cost of delivering that water through LCRA's irrigation canals.
-LCRA staff is proposing the LCRA Board adopt new rates for 2014 that keep the same structure, but fully recover LCRA's costs of providing interruptible supply.
-Barring significant increases in combined storage before March, this would largely apply to Garwood customers in 2014.
+LCRA staff is proposing the LCRA Board adopt new rates for 2014 for Garwood customers that keep the same structure and fully recover LCRA's costs consistent with the long-term agreement between LCRA and Garwood Irrigation Co.

-LCRA staff proposes the rates be converted in 2015 to a single per acre-foot charge for water delivered in the three irrigation divisions.
-In the Lakeside and Gulf Coast divisions, the per-acre-charge would also include an allocated share of the costs of managing the Colorado River.
+LCRA staff proposes the rate structure for all interruptible customers be converted in 2015 to a single per-acre-foot charge for water delivered in the three irrigation divisions.
+Rates for Gulf Coast and Lakeside customers would gradually increase over time to fully recover LCRA's costs of providing interruptible supply to customers in those divisions.
+In the Lakeside and Gulf Coast divisions, the per-acre-foot charge would also include an allocated share of the costs of managing the Colorado River.
 This would make the rates easier to understand.
-See the interruptible water fact sheet for more information.
+See the interruptible water rate fact sheet for more information.

 Would domestic use customers be affected?

-Customers who draw water directly from the Highland Lakes for domestic use would be affected by new water rates because domestic use customers purchase firm water from LCRA.
-Initial five-year projections are that the firm water rate would increase from $151 an acre-foot to $179 an acre-foot in 2015 and increase each year to 2019.
-See the firm water fact sheet for a range of projected rates and more information.
+Customers who draw water directly from the Highland Lakes for domestic use are firm customers who would be affected by new water rates.
+The current five-year projections are that the firm water rate would increase from $151 an acre-foot to $175.46 an acre-foot in 2015, and increase 3 percent each year to 2019.
+See the firm water rate fact sheet for a range of projected rates and more information.

 How did LCRA staff come up with the proposed new rates?

 In 2013, LCRA conducted a cost-of-service analysis to determine whether water rates needed to be raised to cover costs.
 A cost-of-service analysis examines the costs of providing water, and the costs associated with providing water to specific customer groups.
-See the cost-of-service fact sheet for more information.
+See the fact sheet on how water rates are determined for more information.

 What is the Board going to do with the staff recommendation?

-The LCRA Board will thoroughly study the issue and hear from our customers and the public before making a decision about whether to raise rates, and if so, by how much.
+The LCRA Board will thoroughly study the issue and hear from customers and the public before making a decision about changing rates.

 How will LCRA let the public know about the water rate changes under consideration?